Alangium chinense

-Alangium chinense is a species of flowering plant in the Cornaceae family.
+Alangium chinense is a species of flowering plant in the family Cornaceae.
 It has the Chinese name (八角枫 (bā jiǎo fēng)).

 Traditional uses

 It is one of the 50 fundamental herbs used in traditional Chinese medicine.
 In Hunan herbal medicine it is used for snake bites, circulation, contraception, hemostasis, numbness, poison, rheumatism, and wounds.

 Other uses

 Oil extracted from the seed of the plant can be used to light lamps.

+Distribution

+It is native to Angola, Assam, Bangladesh, Burundi, Cabinda, Cambodia, Cameroon, China, the Democratic Republic of the Congo, Ethiopia, Gulf of Guinea islands, Himalaya, India, Java, Kenya, Laos, the Lesser Sunda Islands, Malawi, Mozambique, Nepal, the Philippines, Rwanda, South Sudan, Sudan, Taiwan, Tanzania, Thailand, Tibet, Uganda, Vietnam, Zambia, and Zimbabwe.